sarzig/Database-Management-Systems-Project/readme.txt

 The application begins in admin mode.
 The “select user” command enters into user mode, and “admin mode” cycles back to admin mode.
 “Help” is the most important command to display the available list of commands given your current role.

+Note: see sample_workflow.txt for examples to get you started.